rehierl/node-tree-outliner/1-basics/1-2-hierarchy-of-sets.md

 also overlaps set B. Both both sets can therefore be said to overlap each other.

 <!-- ======================================================================= -->
-## An equivalent visual definition
+## An equivalent visual representation

 ```
 A := { B, C, D, E, F, G, H }